shopsys/shopsys/docs/frontend-api/introduction-to-frontend-api.md

 You can read more in [OverblogGraphQLBundle documentation](https://github.com/overblog/GraphQLBundle/blob/v0.13.4/docs/security/handle-cors.md)

 !!! warning

     The default CORS handler provides only basic configuration.
-For example, resources cannot be shared only with the specific domain.
+For example, resources cannot be shared only with the specific domain.<br>
     You can gain more flexibility with [NelmioCorsBundle](https://github.com/nelmio/NelmioCorsBundle).

 ### Debug your queries